sterlingwes/static-starter/readme.md

 1. `cd static-starter`
 1. `npm install`
 1. `gulp` (your browser should automatically open up to `http://localhost:3000`)
-1. Develop on the `index.html` file and the `/dev` folder, never the `/public` folder.
+1. Develop on the `/dev` folder, never the `/public` folder.
 Otherwise, changes will be overwritten.

 # Additional Notes